bedtime4bonzos/TinkerBolus/README.md

 # TinkerBolus
 **TinkerBolus is an interactive tool that shows the effect of alternate insulin timing on historical blood glucose.
 It is intended as a conceptual visualization only and should not be used to make changes to insulin therapy.
-These visualizations make several unreliable assumptions, in particular that the insulin model is correct and that ISF is known and is constant.**
+These visualizations make several unreliable assumptions, in particular that the insulin model is correct and that ISF is known and is constant.
+This initial version also assumes scheduled basal rates were delivered.**

 Use the "Load!" button to load historical blood glucose, insulin, and carb data.